-The Project Engineer's Office is responsible for the preparation of correct and adequate drainage design.
-Actual design work may be performed in the Project Engineer's Office, by another WSDOT office, or by a private consulting engineer; however, in all cases, it is Project Engineer's responsibility to ensure that the design work is completed and that a hydraulic report is prepared as described in Section 1-3 of this manual.
-The Hydraulic Report should be completed during the early stages of design to allow adequate time for review prior to final Plans, Specifications and Estimates (PS&E) preparation.
-The Project Engineer's Office is also responsible for initiating the application for hydraulic related permits required by various local, state, and federal agencies.
+The project engineer's office (PEO) is responsible for the preparation of correct and adequate drainage design.
+Actual design work may be performed in the PEO, by another WSDOT office, or by a private consulting engineer.
+However, in all cases, it is the project engineer's responsibility to ensure that the design work is completed and that a hydraulic report is prepared as described in Section 1-3 of this manual.
+In addition, the hydraulic report should follow the review process outlined in Section 1-5.
+The PEO is also responsible for initiating the application for hydraulic related permits required by various local, state, and federal agencies.

-While the Region is responsible for the preparation of Hydraulic Reports and PS&E for all drainage facilities except bridges, assistance from the HQ Hydraulics Office may be requested for any drainage facility design, including the following:
+While the region is responsible for the preparation of hydraulic reports and PS&E for all drainage facilities except bridges, assistance from the HQ Hydraulics Office may be requested for any drainage facility design.
+The HQ Hydraulics Office offers technical assistance to project engineers, WSDOT consultants, and Highways and Local Programs for the items listed below.

-- 1. Hydraulic design of unique drainage facilities (siphons, channel changes, etc.). - 2.
-Structural design of hydraulic structures (culvert headwalls, fish ladders, etc.). - 3.
-Analysis of streambank erosion and migration and design of stabilization countermeasures. - 4.
-Special hydrological analysis (how snowmelt will/will not be considered, storm frequency prediction, etc.). - 5.
-Analysis of closed drainage basins. - 6.
-Providing the Washington State Attorney General's office with technical assistance on hydraulic issues. - 7.
-Design of Large Woody Debris LWD for stream enhancement.
-If the Project Engineers Office or the Region Hydraulic Engineer performs the design, a WA State licensed civil or structural engineer shall affix their stamp to the plans.
+- 1. Hydraulic design of drainage facilities (culverts, storm drains, stormwater BMPs, siphons, channel changes, etc.). - 2.
+Hydraulic design of structures (culverts, headwalls, fish ladders, etc.). - 3.
+Hydraulic support for bridge scour, bridge foundations, water surface profiles and analysis of floodwaters thru bridges. - 4.
+Analysis of stream bank erosion along roadways and river migration and the design of stabilization counter measures and environmental mitigation. - 5.
+Flood plain studies, flood predictions, and special hydrological analysis (snowmelt estimates, storm frequency predictions, etc.) - 6.
+Analysis of closed drainage basins and unusual or unique drainage conditions. - 7.
+Wind and wave analysis on open water structures. - 8.
+Technical support to Highways and Local Programs for hydraulic or bridge related needs. - 9.
+Providing the Washington State Attorney General's Office with technical assistance on hydraulic issues. - 10.
+Design of large woody debris (LWD) for stream enhancement.
+If the PEO or the Region Hydraulic Engineer performs the design, a Washington State licensed civil or structural engineer shall affix their stamp to the plans.

-The HQ Hydraulics Office takes primary responsibility in the following areas:
+The HQ Hydraulics Office takes primary responsibility in the following specialty areas:

 - 1. Ensuring that the information in the WSDOT Hydraulics Manual is accurate and current. - 2.
-Ensuring that the engineering related information in the WSDOT Highway Runoff Manual is accurate and current. - 3.
-Hydraulic analysis of bridges, including hydraulic conveyance, floodplain impacts, deck drainage, and foundation scour. - 4.
-Hydraulic and structural design of all large span corrugated metal culverts. - 5.
+Ensuring that the engineering related information in the WSDOT Highway Runoff Manual M 31-16 is accurate and current. - 3.
+Hydraulic analysis of bridges, including hydraulic conveyance, floodplain impacts, deck drainage, and foundation scour.

+- 4. Hydraulic design of all large span corrugated metal culverts. - 5.
 Hydraulic design of large span concrete culverts. - 6.
 Hydraulic design of pumping facilities. - 7.
-River hydraulic and backwater analysis. - 8.
-Maintaining WSDOT Standard Plans involving drainage items. - 9.
+River hydraulic and backwater analysis. - Maintaining WSDOT Standard Plans M 21-01, the Standard Specifications M 41-10, and General Special Provisions (GSPs) involving drainage related items. - 9.
 Design of water supply and sewage disposal systems for safety rest areas.
-The Project Engineer's Office is responsible for contacting individual fire districts to collect local standards and forward the information onto HQ Hydraulics. - 10.
-Reviewing and approving Type A Hydraulic Reports, unless otherwise delegated to the Regional Administrator. - 11.
-Providing the Regions with technical assistance on hydraulic issues that are the primary responsibility of the Region. - 12.
-Providing basic hydrology and hydraulics training material to the Regions.
-Either Regional or HQ personnel can perform the actual training.
-See the HQ Hydraulics web page for information on course availability:
+The project engineer's office is responsible for contacting individual fire districts to collect local standards and forward the information onto HQ Hydraulics. - 10.
+Reviewing and approving Type A hydraulic reports, unless otherwise delegated to the Regional Administrator. - 11.
+Providing the regions with technical assistance on hydraulic issues that are the primary responsibility of the region. - 13.
+Stream river restoration. - 14.
+The design of engineered log jams throughout the state, including a monitoring plan to observe installation and collect data. - 15.
+Review and approval of LWD calculations due to the inherent risks and liability.